9 Places Associated with Historical Figures Who Loved Kanagawa

 <URL> https://www.yugawara.or.jp/sightseeing/722/

-*Due to park renovation work beginning on April 1, 2020, the park and Yugawara Tourist Hall will be unavailable for one year.
+*Due to park renovation work beginning on April 1, 2020, the park and Yugawara Tourist Hall will be closed for one year.

-8. Many works by famous authors with ties to Kamakura on display
+(8) Many works by literary figures with ties to Kamakura are on display

 [Kamakura Museum of Literature] (Kamakura)

-The Kamakura Museum of Literature was built in 1936 as a Western-style villa belonging to the former Marquis Maeda family, the descendants of the feudal lords of the Kaga Domain, which had a fiefdom of one million koku of rice.
-The city of Kamakura acquired the building, renovated and remodeled it, and opened it in November 1985.
+The Kamakura Museum of Literature was built in 1936 as a Western-style villa belonging to the former Marquis Maeda family, the lineage of the lords of the Kaga domain with a fiefdom of one million koku.
+The city of Kamakura acquired the building, remodeled and renovated it, and opened it in November 1985.
 In May 2000, it was registered as a national tangible cultural property.
-Inside the museum, handwritten manuscripts and letters by Kamakura writers Kawabata Yasunari and Takami Jun, as well as other literary figures connected to the area, such as Natsume Soseki and Akutagawa Ryunosuke, are on display.
+The museum displays handwritten manuscripts and letters by Kamakura writers such as Kawabata Yasunari and Takami Jun, as well as other literary figures associated with the area, such as Natsume Soseki and Akutagawa Ryunosuke.

-On a clear day, you can apparently see Oshima!
+Apparently, on a clear day you can see Oshima!

 [Kamakura Museum of Literature]